 Why would a mother want to consume her placenta?

-Even her sister, Kim Kardashian, shared on her website that she too got her placenta encapsulated after the birth of her second child, Saint West.
+Even her sister, Kim Kardashian, shared on her website that she got her placenta encapsulated after the birth of her second child, Saint West.

-What are the benefits of placenta encapsulation?
+What are the placenta encapsulation benefits?

 - Increase in CRH, a stress-reducing hormone